-Segmenting can be described as taking wood boards, cutting them into little pieces, and regluing them back together in selected patterns.
-Most segmenting works are done with both domestic and exotic woods to obtain the various colors needed to create patterns for the feature elements.
+Segmenting can be described as taking wood boards, cutting them into little pieces, and regluing them back together into selected patterns.
+Most segmenting projects are done with both domestic and exotic woods to obtain the various colors needed to create patterns for the feature elements.
 Grain direction and grain pattern also play a large role in obtaining the desired outcome.
-After the pieces are glued back together, the assembly is machined by hand on a lathe to get the desired shape.
+After the pieces are glued back together, the assembly is machined on a lathe using hand held tools to get the desired shape.
 I do segmenting in two basic ways- closed segmenting (no air gaps between segments) and open segmenting (with air gaps between segments).
-Open segmenting is more advanced, and creates a “wow” factor when seeing it for the first time.
+Open segmenting is more advanced and creates a “wow” factor when seeing it for the first time.

 American Association of Woodturners

 Arrowmont School of Arts and Crafts, Gatlinburg Tennessee, Segmented Woodturners Symposium, 2010